rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 enhancements
 - messages requeued (as a result of a consumer dying, for example) have their original order preserved
+- in large queues under load, reduce length of time messages already on disk are retained in memory
 - the server automatically adapts to changes to virtual memory resources, and to the memory high-watermark
 - the rabbit logs are appended to on restart; log rotation is simplified